datatrail-jhu/10_dsjob/scripts/03_website_script.md

 After these changes are saved, your Recent Posts section of your website should look like this:

 The last thing we'll note is the following.
 When you are ready to write a blog post, you'll want to use the "New Post" Add-in.
-To find this, click on "Addins" in R Studio Cloud.
+To find this, click on "Add ins" in R Studio Cloud.
 Then select "New Post" from the drop-down menu.

 This will open up a box where you'll enter the title, author, date, and other information about your post.
 After entering all the necessary information and clicking "Done," the Add-in will create the file for you to edit it.
 This is where you will write your blog post!

 Aside from including blog posts, you'll also want to include information on projects you've worked on and completed in the projects section.
 By default, there are two projects included in the highlighted directory: deep dash learning dot m d and example dash external dash project dot m d.
-Navigate to this direcotry and click on deep dash learning dot m d to open that file.
-We're going to edit the information in that file to include information about your findl project for this Course Set.
+Navigate to this directory and click on deep dash learning dot m d to open that file.
+We're going to edit the information in that file to include information about your final project for this Course Set.
 Edit the date to today's date.
 Change the title to the title of your final project.
 Edit the summary to include a short description of the findings from your project.
 And, change the tags to match what you did in your analysis.
 Each tag should be in quotes and separated by a comma.

 Safe this file as atus dash survey dot m d.